mshaik791/appian/docs/DEMO.md

 ## Overview

-The HeyGen Interactive Avatar SDK demo is a standalone Next.js application that has been integrated into the main appian application under the `/demo` route.
+The HeyGen Interactive Avatar SDK demo is a standalone Next.js application that has been integrated into the main oxbridgeducation application under the `/demo` route.
 This allows users to test and interact with HeyGen's streaming avatar technology without leaving the main application.

 ## Access Points